 Sitting majestically atop Albany’s State Street hill, the New York State Capitol has served as the seat of government for New York since the 1880s.
 The building is a marvel of late 19th-century architectural grandeur, built by hand of solid masonry over a period of 32 years.
-All tours of the New York State Capitol are free of charge.
-(1 hour)
+All tours of the New York State Capitol last up to one hour and are free of charge.

 Security: Visitors to the Capitol are required to pass through metal detectors and have bags scanned through an x-ray machine.
 Personal belongings such as backpacks and large bags should be left behind.
 Sharp objects, such as pocket knives, nail clippers, weapons, and nuisance devices such as whistles and noise makers are not allowed into the building.